jakub-g/git-resolve-conflict/README.md

 Note though, this is just a dumb text-based merge resolution script; if you're unlucky, the merged file might be syntactically incorrect.

-For example: when using `--ours` strategy on `package.json` where both sides added an entry at the end, the result will be two blocks added without trailing comma between them.
+For example: when using `--ours` strategy on `package.json` where both sides added an entry at the end of `dependencies` or `scripts` array, the result will be two blocks added without trailing comma between them (hence invalid JSON).

 Installation
 ------------